FK Your Diet provides food, a helping hand to SWFL community devastated by Hurricane Ian - NewsBreak

 Related

-Cape Coral Pet Vet offering free urgent care for Pine Island animals on Wednesdays
+Cape Coral Pet Vet hosting free urgent care clinics on Pine Island

-Pine Island was hit hard by Hurricane Ian, so Cape Coral Pet Vet is offering free urgent pet care at two locations on the island.
-Cape Coral Pet Vet has to use a temporary space because, like many other Southwest Florida businesses, it sustained significant damage from the hurricane: The storm ripped off 60% of the main facility’s roof.
-The owner, Dr. Cecilia Fisher, says it will probably be a month before she can return, but that’s not stopping the staff from helping other businesses and people in need.
+Cape Coral Pet Vet will be holding a free urgent care clinic each Wednesday this month on Pine Island, starting today.
+The Cape Coral Animal Shelter & Veterinary Clinic will also be there assisting and handing out pet food and supplies.
+From 10 a.m. to noon the clinic will be at the Aiden Pines Country Club parking lot in Bookeelia and from 1 to 3 p.m. at the First Baptist Church parking lot in St. James City.
+For pets in need of medical care, the clinic accepts walk-ins only, first come, first serve.

 RELATED LOCAL CHANNELS